August 1, 2022

 Many of you are interested in becoming freelancers, freelance writers, earning a full-time freelance salary, or thinking about kick-starting a freelance side hustle.
-The reasons why you might want to get started freelancing are numerous, but for many, it’s the appeal of earning extra money on the side, the attractiveness of working for yourself and being your own boss, the desire to work from home, or to earn money freelancing on your own schedule.
+While you have questioned internally “why freelance” the reasons why you might want to get started freelancing are numerous, but for many, it’s the appeal of earning extra money on the side, the attractiveness of working for yourself and being your own boss, the desire to work from home, or to earn money freelancing on your own schedule.
 I started freelancing as a side hustle while working full-time in the New York media industry primarily because I wanted to earn some extra money (like for the multiple weddings a year I had to attend in my 20s) and because I wanted to learn different freelance niches.
 I was able to make anywhere from a few thousand a year to over $20,000 a year freelancing while working full-time and eventually it became a passion of mine to learn more about the freelancing life and how to be successful at freelancing and working from home.

 When people ask me now “Is being a freelancer a good thing?”
 I say, “Yes!” but it requires dedication and hard work.
 Here, discover some popular reasons to become a freelancer.